 DevOps Platform Interface

-We presented their range of DevOps tools in three distinct parts to emphasize their value in supporting continuous app delivery and monitoring: the Workspace, Dashboard and Hub.
+Their range of DevOps tools was presented in three distinct parts to emphasize their value in supporting continuous app delivery and monitoring: the Workspace, Dashboard and Hub.

 The Workspace featured app delivery pipelines with at-a-glance monitoring.
 Pipelines are a popular tool for testing app stability and performance before updating them across multiple environments.
 From the Workspace, users could walk through a step-by-step approach to build each new pipeline with robust functionality and less manual effort.